 go back, especially if your app is instructional or task-based.

 As a thought example, imagine you’re working on a fitness tracking app.
-Here’s a list of some intents you might include:
+Here’s a list of some intents you might include things like

 The type of experience map we use lists